Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi!
 I am Quanzhi (Ch'üan Chih).

-I am a research faculty at the [Department of Astronomy](https://www.astro.umd.edu) of [University of Maryland](http://www.umd.edu/).
-Currently I live in the Boston area and am also a long-term visitor at the [Center for Space Physics](https://www.bu.edu/csp/) of [Boston University](http://www.bu.edu).
+I am a taff scientist of [NASA](https://www.nasa.gov/)'s [Near-Earth Object (NEO) Surveyor](https://science.nasa.gov/mission/neo-surveyor/) mission at the [Department of Earth, Planetary, and Space Sciences](https://epss.ucla.edu/) of [University of California, Los Angeles (UCLA)](https://www.ucla.edu/).
+Currently I am also an adjunct research scientist at the [Department of Astronomy](https://www.astro.umd.edu/) at [University of Maryland](https://www.umd.edu/) and a visiting researcher at the [Center for Space Physics](https://www.bu.edu/csp/) of [Boston University](http://www.bu.edu).

-I am primarily interested in the small bodies of the Solar System -- asteroids, comets, and meteoroids.
-These objects are pristine remnants from the early times of Solar System and can help us understand planetary formation, migration, and evolution.
-Studying these objects can also helps us understand the origins of life on Earth as well as the threat they might pose to Earth.
-Additionally, they offer a window into the broader context of planetary systems beyond our own.
+My research focuses on the small bodies of the Solar System -- asteroids, comets, meteoroids (interplanetary dust).
+These objects are primitive remnants of the Solar System's formation and preserve invaluable clues about the processes that shaped the planets.
+By studying them, we can better understand the formation and evolution of planetary systems, the delivery of water and organic materials to Earth, and the hazards posed by near-Earth objects (NEOs).
+They also provide important context for interpreting planetary systems around other stars.

-I use a wide range of techniques to study these objects, from ground-based and space-based telescopes in ultraviolet, optical, infrared, and radio wavelengths, to wide-field cameras and radars that capture the light and debris of meteors, and to large-scale numerical simulations running on supercomputers.
-Most recently, I have been working on the data obtained by the [Zwicky Transient Facility](https://www.ztf.caltech.edu/) to study asteroids and comets in our cosmic neighborhood.
-I am also a member of the [NASA Planetary Data System Small Bodies Node](https://pds-smallbodies.astro.umd.edu/), helping on archiving and curating the data obtained by various near-Earth object surveys as well as the Minor Planet Center.
+My research combines observational, computational, and data-driven approaches.
+Much of my current research focuses on data from the [Zwicky Transient Facility](https://www.ztf.caltech.edu/), an optical sky survey program operated at the [Palomar Observatory](https://sites.astro.caltech.edu/palomar/homepage.html) in California, using its unprecedented sky coverage to study asteroids and comets in cosmic neighborhood.
+As part of the NEO Surveyor mission, I contribute across a broad range of scientific and technical efforts to help maximize the mission's scientific return.

 I was captivated by the stars when I was a child.
 I still enjoy going out for (non-work-related) stargazing every once in a while.
 Besides stars, I also have a passion for music.
 I have played violin, viola and cello in various orchestras and string ensembles as I move from China to Canada and then the US.
 Most recently, I played viola and cello in Caltech's wonderful [Chamber Music program](http://chambermusic.caltech.edu/).

+My fascination with the night sky began in childhood and continues today.
+Outside of work, I still enjoy spending an occasional evening doing stargazing.
+I also have a longstanding passion for music, and I play the violin, viola, and cello.
+Outside astronomy, I can often be found playing chamber music with friends.
+One of my favorite memories where these two passions joined was (casually) playing Bach's *Cello Suites* beneath the historic 200-inch Hale Telescope at Palomar Observatory.

 [What's in my name?](#my-name)